tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/basic-surviving-linux.md

 `man readline` default shortcuts in the terminal

+## Ctrl-d vs exit command

+`Ctrl+D` Sends the End-of-File (EOF) character or signal.
+When a shell (like Bash) receives an EOF signal on an empty command line, it interprets it as a signal to terminate the current session.

+`exit` is an explicit shell command that tells the shell to terminate immediately.

+How about `Ctrl c` and `Ctrl z`?

 ## man pages and get help

 - Anything between square brackets (`[` and `]`) is optional.